 - Articles - articles from subscribed and freely available journals worldwide.

 - Ebsco - focuses on articles from dozens of Ebsco databases.
 You can also search Ebsco and other databases individually via the Research Databases link on the left sidebar of the Libraries pages.

-- WorldCat - find materials worldwide outside of Summit, including public libraries.
-WorldCat requires sign in to Linfield Search first.
-(Delivery on WorldCat requested items is longer, about 3-10 days).
+- WorldCat - find materials worldwide not available via Summit, including from public libraries and other regional collections outside the Pacific Northwest.
+(Delivery on WorldCat requested items is longer than Summit, about 3-10 days).

 *Note: DCE Students: More information on borrowing items

 Tips for Searching Linfield Search

 Linfield Search is powered by ExLibris Primo which includes lots of online search help.
 Here are some hints for specific kinds of searching: